Ways to Keep Your Mind Busy Through the Rest of a Long Winter

-If you are looking for some projects or activities that can keep your mind busy during these last few weeks of winter, I have some fun suggestions for you today.
+If you are looking for some projects or activities to keep your mind busy during these last few parts of winter, I have some fun suggestions for you today!

-If you are looking for some projects or activities that can keep your mind busy during these last few weeks of winter, I have some fun suggestions for you today. #longwinter #winterboredombusters #wintersanity #winter
+If you are looking for some projects or activities to keep your mind busy during these last few parts of winter, I have some fun suggestions for you today!

 Here are some things to do to keep your mind busy so you don’t go crazy waiting for spring to arrive: